 Rod found redemption through his decision to join the Air Force.
 “Joining the Air Force was one of the best decisions I ever made and represented a turning point in my life.
 The Air Force provided me with structure, discipline, and exceptional influence from men of honor, dignity, and character”, Rod often shares.
 After an exemplary 29-year career, Chief Master Sergeant Roderick Cunningham retired in February 2016, his acclaimed E-9 rank is an achievement only earned by one percent of the enlisted force.

-Now in his retirement years, Rod continues to serve the community in various capacities including that of a mentor to youth primarily in the Tampa Bay area as well as urban centers throughout the nation, he is a leader in the area of developing economic empowerment programs for families, and he is a highly sought-after speaker on substance use prevention and emotional wellness.
-Mr. Cunningham has delivered hundreds of motivational speeches on a wide array of topics to over 35,000 youth and adults.
+Now in his retirement years, Rod continues to serve the community in various capacities including that of a mentor to youth primarily in the Tampa Bay area, he is a leader in the area of developing economic empowerment programs for families, and he is a highly sought-after keynote speaker on substance use prevention, mindfulness, emotional wellness, and self-care.
+Mr. Cunningham has delivered over one thousand motivational speeches on a wide array of topics to over 38,000 youth and adults.